breandan/kotlingrad/README.md

 ∇z({x=0, y=1}) 			= {x=(((-sin((x * y)) + y) + (x * -(cos((x * y)) * y))) * 4), y=((x * (-(cos((x * y)) * x) + 1)) * 4)}
 				= [4.0, 0.0]ᵀ
 ```

+## Testing

+Kotlin𝛁 claims to eliminate certain runtime errors, but how can we be sure the proposed implementation is error-free?
+Kotlin𝛁 is evaluated using a property-based testing in the style of [QuickCheck](https://github.com/nick8325/quickcheck) and [Hypothesis](https://github.com/HypothesisWorks/hypothesis).
+It uses two primary mechanisms to check the functional correctness of automatic differentiation:

+* Symbolic differentiation: manually find the derivative and compare the values returned on a subset of the domain with AD.
+* [Finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference_method): sample space of differentiable functions in the symbolic domain, and compare AD with FDM.

+However, there are many ways to independently verify the numerical gradient.
+One such way is to compare the output with a well-known implementation, such as [TensorFlow](https://github.com/JetBrains/kotlin-native/tree/master/samples/tensorflow).
+We plan to implement this capability in a future release.

 To run [the tests](src/test/kotlin/edu/umontreal/kotlingrad), execute: `./gradlew test`